-Biography: Prof. Chung is a Jade Mountain Chair professor (玉山學者) at the Graduate Institute of Applied Science and Technology of NTUST, Taiwan.
-Before joining NTUST, he was a Provost’s Chair Professor at the ChBE dept of NUS in 2011-2021.
-His research focuses on polymeric membranes for clean water, clear air, clear energy and pharmaceutic separation.
-In 2005-2008, he worked as a Senior Consultant for Hyflux, led and built its membrane research team.
+Biography: Prof. Neal Tai-Shung Chung is a Jade Mountain Chair professor at Graduate Institute of Applied Science and Technology, National Taiwan University of Science and Technology (NTUST), Taiwan.
+Before joining NTUST, he was a Provost’s Chair Professor at the ChBE dept of National University of Singapore in 2011-2021.
+His research focuses on polymeric membranes for clean water, clear energy and pharmaceutic separation.
+In 2005-2008, he worked as a Senior Consultant for Hyflux, led and built its membrane research.
 He became a Fellow in the Academy of Engineering Singapore in 2012 and received IChemE (Institute of Chemical Engineers, UK) Underwood Medal for exceptional research in separations and Singapore President’s Technology Award in 2015.
-He was a highly cited researcher in Chemical Engineering & Materials Science and Engineering by the Elsevier and Shanghai Global Ranking in 2016 and received Distinction Award in Water Reuse and Conservation from International Desalination Association (IDA) in 2016.
-He was also a highly cited researcher from Clarivate Analytics in 2018 and 2019.
-His H-index =116 (Scopus) or 135 (Google Scholar); Number of citations > 52633 (Scopus) and > 66,847 (Google Scholar) (March 16, 2022).
+He was ranked as No. 7 in Chemical Engineering worldwide by the list of “the top 2% scientists in the world” published by Stanford University in 2020, http://www.globalauthorid.com/WebPortal/EliteOrder.
+2020 and the top 0.1% of scholars on Water Purification over the past 10 years, as "World Expert" by Expertscape in 2021.
+Water Purification: Worldwide - Expertscape.com.
+His H-index = 121 (Scopus) or 139 (Google Scholar) (Sept 21, 2022).
 He is an editorial board member of more than 20 journals including J. Membrane Science, Env.
-Sci. & Tech., AIChE J, Separation & Purification Tech., I&EC Research, Membranes and many others.
+Sci. & Tech., AIChE J, Separation & Purification Techno., I&EC Research, and many others.

 Griffith University, Brisbane, Australia